-Developmental Algebra- (Fall 2017)There were 186 first-time, full-time students enrolled in developmental math courses during their first academic year.
-One hundred seventeen, or 63%, were successful by passing College Algebra with an A,B,C, or D within 1 year.
-Ninety-one students (78%) completed MAT 1313, and 26 students (22%) completed MAT 1314.
+Algebra - There were 518 first-time, full-time students enrolled in developmental math courses during their first academic year.
+One hundred eighty-five (185), or 35.7% successfully completed Algebra 1 within two years.

 Source of Documentation: Office of Information Technology and Office of Institutional Research